superloopnetwork/superloop/README.md

 ## superloop audit diff

 First and foremost, I would like to introduce to you the 'audit diff' function.
 This function was designed to compare against the jinja2 templates with your running-configurations to see if they are according to standards.
 You could imagine if you had hundreds, if not thousands of devices to maintain, standardization would be a nightmare without some form of auditing/automation tool.
 To paint you an example, say one day, little Amit decides to make an unauthorized manual configuration change on a switch.
 No one knows about it or what he did. superloop would be able to dive into the device and see if there were any discrepencies againist the template as that is considered the trusted source.
 If superloop senses a difference, it will provide you the option of remediating.
 Whatever little Amit decided to configure would essentially be removed without hassel.
 This works the other way around as well.
-If configuration(s) on a device(s) does not have the standard rendered configs from the template (configs removed), superloop will determine they are missing and you may proceed to remediate by pushing the rendered configs. 'auditdiff' will audit againist ONE or ALL templates belonging to the matched device(s) from the query.
+If configuration(s) on a device(s) does not have the standard rendered configs from the template (configs removed), superloop will determine they are missing and you may proceed to remediate by pushing the rendered configs. 'audit diff' will audit againist ONE or ALL templates belonging to the matched device(s) from the query.
 If you want to audit against ONE template, simply include the option '-f <template_name>' (exclude extension .jinja2).
 If you want to audit against ALL templates belonging to the matched device(s) query, do not include the '-f' option.

 ## superloop auditcreeper